Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Introduction

 In the case of smooth linear statistics, it is known under certain general conditions on $V$ (see (A1)-(A4) in \cite{AmHeMa2, AmHeMa}) that the linear statistics converge to some normal distribution.
 Namely, for random normal matrix models we have

 in distribution as $n\to\infty$, where $\Sigma^2$ is the limiting variance determined implicitly by the von Neumann jump operator.
 We thus have a central limit theorem (CLT) in this case.
 This result was shown by Ameur, Hedenmalm and Makarov in 2015 \cite{AmHeMa2}.
 A first result in this direction concerns the paper by Rider and Virág in 2007 \cite{RiVi}, who proved the corresponding result for the complex Ginibre ensemble.
-The complex Ginibre ensemble is a prototypical random matrix model introduced by Ginibre in 1965 \cite{Ginibre}.
 It corresponds to the case $V(z)=|z|^2$ for $z\in\mathbb C$, that is $\tau=0$ in \eqref{eq:defVelliptic}.
 In this case, the droplet equals the unit disc, $S_V=\mathbb D$.
 They showed that $\Sigma^2=\sigma^2+\tilde \sigma^2$, where with Sobolev norm notation

 Here $\nabla f$ denotes the gradient, that is

 Their result holds for complex-valued functions $f$, in our paper we will consider $f$ to be real-valued throughout.
 Actually, in \cite{RiVi} the second part of the variance was expressed in terms of the Fourier coefficients of $f$, namely